OpenMDAO/OpenMDAO-Framework/docs/quick-ref/bazaar.rst

 Merging Your Branch to working_main
 ------------------------------------

+.. note:: Update for pushing back to launchpad

 You need to commit your changes to your local repository before merging your branch to ``working_main``.
 When you commit changes, you must add comments about the revision.
 If you forget to add "-m" and/or the commit message,